-We all know that some kids are highly coordinated and great at sports, while others have more interest in the visual arts or in building something.
-Jason is highly coordinated, and loves all things physical, while David loves to read and Jill loves to talk and play with groups of people ? whether friends or adults.
-There does appear to be some basis for genetic capabilities in each of us, although they?re not totally understood.
+We all know that some kids are highly coordinated and great at sports and also seem to have a broad range of social and academic skills, while others have more strength and interest in a particular area, sport, the visual arts or in building something.
+Jason is highly coordinated, and loves all things physical, while David loves to read and Jill loves to talk and play with groups of people, whether friends or adults.
+There does appear to be some genetic basis for the capabilities and strengths in each of us, although they’re not totally understood.

 Here are brief descriptions of each type of intelligence:

 Musical-Rhythmic: Appreciation/orientation to rhythm and pitch.
 When hearing music, a child may pause and listen longer and with more concentration than others their own age.

 Visual-Spatial: Able to think in images and pictures, and to visualize abstractly.
 May show up as responding to colors, and perhaps beginning to draw at an early age.

 Verbal-Linguistic: Sensitivity to sounds, meaning and rhythm of language.
 May show well-developed verbal skills, picks up other languages easily and quickly.

 Logical-Mathematical: Able to think conceptually and abstractly.
 May easily understand numerical patterns, logical explanations, and problem analysis.
 This is more readily observable around 3 years of age.

 Bodily-Kinesthetic: Well coordinated, has excellent control of body movements, and easily manipulates objects.
 Demonstrates both small and large-motor coordination skills.

 Interpersonal: Outgoing and gregarious; sensitive to moods and desires of others, and responds appropriately.
 Works well in groups.